Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag

-However, quantum transport in Coulomb-coupled TLLs is not as well established.
-When two conductors are placed in close proximity, current sourced in the active conductor can induce a voltage in the passive conductor through Coulomb interactions, as shown in Fig. \ref{fig1}(a).
-This phenomenon, called Coulomb drag, has historically been understood in terms of momentum transfer (MT) between the active and the passive circuit charge carriers \cite{Pogrebinskii_1977, gramila_mutual_1991, narozhny_coulomb_2016}, but can also be interpreted as a charge rectification of energy fluctuations by the passive circuit \cite{Kamenev_1995}.
-Both interpretations yield comparable results for weak electronic interlayer correlations and crucially rely on the presence of an intrinsic electron-hole asymmetry, preventing the cancellation of electron-electron and electron-hole contributions \cite{Kamenev_1995}.
-The strong electronic correlations inherent to TLLs break down this equivalence, and both the MT approach \cite{klesse_coulomb_2000, pustilnik_coulomb_2003, fiete_coulomb_2006, dmitriev_coulomb_2012} and the CR approach \cite{nazarov_current_1998, levchenko_coulomb_2008} yield different predictions for 1D Coulomb drag.
-Notably, the drag voltage polarity is independent of the drive current direction in the CR framework while charge carriers are displaced in the direction of the current flow in the MT framework.
-In 1D drag experiments, a broad range of results have been obtained, some consistent with an MT framework \cite{debray_experimental_2001, laroche_positive_2011, laroche_1d-1d_2014}, some with a CR framework \cite{anderson_coulomb_2021, makaju_nonreciprocal_2024} and others arising in the presence more exotic 1D states \cite{yamamoto_negative_2006, Tabatabaei_2020, du_coulomb_2021}.
-A clear characterization of the relative strength of these various drag-inducing paradigms remains lacking however.
+However, quantum transport in Coulomb-coupled TLLs is not yet clearly established.
+When two conductors are placed in close proximity, current sourced in the active conductor can induce a voltage in the passive conductor through Coulomb interactions, as illustrated in Fig. \ref{fig1}a.
+This phenomenon, called Coulomb drag, has historically been understood in terms of momentum transfer (MT) between the active and the passive circuit charge carriers \cite{Pogrebinskii_1977, gramila_mutual_1991, narozhny_coulomb_2016}, following the kinetic equations.
+Within the kinetic theory approach, Coulomb drag is akin to a frictional effect where electrons in the drive wire scatter through the Coulomb interaction with electrons in the drag wire, imparting them with a fraction of their momentum.
+In ballistic systems, this effect follows the Onsager relations \cite{Onsager_1931}, implying a reciprocal drag voltage $V_{drag}$ upon both layer exchange and current direction reversal.
+For standard electron-electron scattering, the polarity of the drag voltage is negative, as the negatively charged electrons are dragged along the current flow.